Marcus Gavius Squilla Gallicanus (consul 127)

 Marcus Gavius Squilla Gallicanus was a Roman senator active during the first half of the second century AD.
-He was ordinary consul for 127 as the colleague of Titus Atilius Rufus Titianus.
+He was an ordinary consul for 127 as the colleague of Titus Atilius Rufus Titianus.
 Gallicanus is known only from inscriptions.

 The origins of the family of Gallicanus lie in Verona; an inscription mentioning one M. Gavius M.f.
 Pob.
 Squillianus has been recovered from there.

 Family

 Gallicanus was married to a woman named Pompeia Agrippinilla.
 Two men are known to be his sons: Marcus Gavius Squilla Gallicanus, ordinary consul in 150, and Marcus Gavius Orfitus, ordinary consul in 165.